avadheshgithub/100_Days_Of_Coding-Challenge/README.md

 │   ├── README.md                    # Notes and reflections for Day 100
 ├── assets
 │   ├── banner.png                   # Banner image for README
-│   ├── stickers                     # Folder for any stickers or images ├── README.md                        # This file
+│   ├── stickers                     # Folder for any stickers or image ├── README.md                        # This file